realworldocaml/book/book/concurrent-programming/README.md

 ----------------------

-"Concurrent computing is a form of computing in which several computations are executed during overlapping time periods—concurrently—instead of sequentially.
-This is a property of a system—this may be an individual program, a computer, or a network—and there is a separate execution point or \"thread of control\" for each computation.
-A concurrent system is one where a computation can advance without waiting for all other computations to complete."
+"Concurrent computing is a form of computing in which several computations are executed concurrently—during overlapping time periods—instead of sequentially—with one completing before the next starts.
+This is a property of a system—whether a program, computer, or a network—where there is a separate execution point or
+\"thread of control\" for each process.
+A concurrent system is one where a computation can advance without waiting for all other computations to complete.
+Concurrent computing is a form of modular programming.
+In its paradigm an overall computation is factored into subcomputations that may be executed concurrently.
+Pioneers in the field of concurrent computing include Edsger Dijkstra, Per Brinch Hansen, and C.A.R.
+Hoare."

 OCaml
 -----

-"OCaml, originally named Objective Caml, is the main implementation of the programming language Caml, created by Xavier Leroy, Jérôme Vouillon, Damien Doligez, Didier Rémy, Ascánder Suárez and others in 1996.
-A member of the ML language family, OCaml extends the core Caml language with object-oriented programming constructs."
+"OCaml is a general-purpose, multi-paradigm programming language which extends the Caml dialect of ML with object-oriented features.
+OCaml was created in 1996 by Xavier Leroy, Jérôme Vouillon, Damien Doligez, Didier Rémy, Ascánder Suárez, and others.
+The OCaml toolchain includes an interactive top-level interpreter, a bytecode compiler, an optimizing native code compiler, a reversible debugger, and a package manager.
+OCaml was initially developed in the context of automated theorem proving, and has an outsize presence in static analysis and formal methods software.
+Beyond these areas, it has found serious use in systems programming, web development, and financial engineering, among other application domains.
+The acronym CAML originally stood for Categorical Abstract Machine Language, but OCaml omits this abstract machine.
+OCaml is a free and open-source software project managed and principally maintained by the French Institute for Research in Computer Science and Automation."

 ```